JSC-4/MicroBlaze_GPIO/README.md

 ```
 1. Create a new project.
 As no RTL sources are not used "Do not specify sources at this time" can be checked.
    Select the FPGA board used and finish building the project.
-2. From the [pervious project](https://github.com/JSCBLOG/Microblaze_Hello_World) a tcl sciprt of the MicroBlaze processor block design can be created in a
+2. From the previous project a tcl sciprt of the MicroBlaze processor block design can be created in an
    executable file.
 This is done by going file->export->export block design.
 Save this file, open it in a text
    editing software, copy it's contents and paste it in the new projects tcl command line.
 This will regenerate
    the previous project.